keishihara/policy-gradients-pytorch/README.md

 ### 3. Advantage Actor-Critic (A2C)

-A more advanced algorithm that introduces a critic network to estimate the value function (state dependent baseline), enabling it to solve Atari games with pixel observations.
+A more advanced algorithm that introduces a critic network to estimate the value function (state-dependent baseline), enabling it to solve Atari games with pixel observations.

 ```bash
 # Train a policy on PongNoFrameskip-v4